Webist/InterServices/app/Spec/readme.md

-### App Main Specification
+### Specification Env

 This directory can be seen as the main-board of the system.
-Herein resides the very begin specification data and/or method of a model.
+Herein resides the initial specification data (interface constants) and methods of a model.

-A app-specification is typically an interface.
+An app-specification is typically an interface and might look like configuration of the object.

-+ Every Controller and Handler implements a specific-config.
++ Every Controller and Handler implements a specification.
-+ Specification-Config data, via interfaces, should be intended to share with every implementing classes and subclasses.
++ Specification data, via interfaces, should be intended to share with every implementing classes and subclasses.
 Use it with caution.